The Legislature amended and advanced a bill from select file May 3 that would change how legislative vacancies are filled.

-The provisions for filling legislative vacancies also would apply to the University of Nebraska’s Board of Regents.
+The provisions for filling legislative vacancies also would apply to vacancies on the University of Nebraska’s Board of Regents.

 Omaha Sen. Tony Vargas expressed concern during general file debate, saying that changing the process for filling legislative vacancies would prevent constituents from having a say in who represents them as soon as reasonably possible.

-In response to those concerns, Murante introduced an amendment on select file that would create a graduated system of deadlines for filling such vacancies.
+In response to those concerns, Murante introduced an amendment on select file that would create a graduated system of deadlines for filling vacancies that occur in the second year of a term.
 As amended, if a vacancy is created:

 • on or before Feb.
 1, the appointee would be subject to election in that year’s primary and general elections;